 I developed a new course to teach data science to non-programmers.
-The course is taught as INF549 as part of the USC Informatics program.
+The course is taught as DSCI 549 as part of the USC Data Science program.
 The course is attended by graduate students with majors in geography, political science, communications, journalism, business, and education.
-The course will be taught again in the Fall of 2017.

 The publications and materials below give an overview of how the course was designed and structured.

 Wood figurine of a computer operator.
 Yoruba people, Nigeria.
 Carved from the long brown and white thorns of the trunk of a silk cotton tree.
 Fitchburg Art Museum, 2017.

 • Teaching Big Data Analytics Skills with Intelligent Workflow Systems.
 Yolanda Gil.
 Proceedings of the Sixth Symposium on Educational Advances in Artificial Intelligence (EAAI), colocated with the National Conference of the Association for the Advancement of Artificial Intelligence (AAAI), Phoenix, AZ, 2016.

 • Teaching Parallelism Without Programming: A Data Science Curriculum for Non-CS Students.
 Yolanda Gil.
 Proceedings of the Workshop on Education for High-Performance Computing (EduHPC), held in conjunction with the IEEE ACM International Conference on High Performance Computing (SC), New Orleans, LA, 2014.

 There is a huge demand in learning data science, as it has emerged as a widely desirable skill in many areas.
 Although courses are now available on a variety of aspects of data analytics and big data, they require programming which many students lack.
 As a result, acquiring practical data analytics skills is out of reach for many students and professionals, particularly in the humanities and soft sciences, posing severe limitations to our ability as a society to take advantage of our vast digital data resources.